David Cook (album)

-David Cook is the first major-label studio album, second overall from seventh season American Idol winner David Cook, released on November 18, 2008, in the United States by RCA Records.
+David Cook is the second studio album from seventh season American Idol winner David Cook, released on November 18, 2008, in the United States by RCA Records.
 It was certified platinum and has sold over one million copies in the United States.
 It has produced two top twenty singles, "Light On" and "Come Back To Me".
 The single "The Time of My Life" has also been certified platinum by the RIAA.
 "Light On" was certified platinum in January 2010.

 Singles

 The first single, "Light On", was released to U.S. radio on September 30, 2008.
 The song sold 109,000 digital downloads in its first week of availability, leading to a number seventeen debut on the Billboard Hot 100 and number eight on the Hot Digital Songs chart.
 "Light On" was certified platinum in January 2010.

 "Come Back to Me" and "Bar-ba-sol" were released as a dual A-side single in March 2009 as the second and third singles, respectively.
 The video for "Come Back to Me" premiered on American Idol on April 1.